VibeNoobNotFound/Glotto/README.md

 # Glotto

-Glotto is a lightweight macOS utility that lets you type phonetically in Latin characters into **any text field in any application** (Safari, MS Word, Pages, Slack, Xcode, terminal, etc.) and instantly commit the correct transliterated script candidates.
+Glotto is a lightweight macOS utility that lets you type phonetically in Latin characters into any text field (in Safari, MS Word, Pages, terminal, etc.) and commit transliterated script candidates.

-It acts as a floating IME (Input Method Editor) helper without requiring complex setup in System Settings → Keyboard → Input Sources.
+It acts as a helper panel next to your cursor without requiring any keyboard input source configuration in System Settings.

 ---

-## Key Features
+## Features

-- 🔠 **Phonetic Transliteration:** Type words phonetically (e.g., type `ammawarun` to get `අම්මාවරුන්` in Sinhala).
+- 🔠 **Phonetic Transliteration:** Type words phonetically (e.g., type `amma` to get `අම්මා` in Sinhala).
+- 🔌 **Transliteration Data Providers:** Candidates are retrieved in real-time from active transliteration providers.
+Currently, this queries the public, online **Google Input Tools API** (`inputtools.google.com/request`) to fetch candidates based on the phonetic string and language code.
-- 🪄 **Vibrant Liquid Glass UI:** A modern floating panel next to your cursor with:
+- 🪄 **Vibrant Overlay UI:** A floating candidate panel positioned right at your text cursor with rounded corners, Specular glow borders, and support for macOS system dark mode.
-  - Specular borders and dynamic dark-mode background tinting.
-  - Snappy pop-up and exit animations matching the macOS Quick Lookup/Spotlight feel.
+- 🎹 **Snappy Animations:** Snappy pop-up and fade-out spring animations style-modeled after macOS Quick Lookup.
-- ⚡ **Seamless Insertion:** Cleans up the phonetic Latin input and inserts the chosen script candidate at the insertion point.
-- 🎛️ **Pluggable & Reorderable Providers:** Prioritize between different transliteration engines (currently supports Google Input Tools, with architecture ready for offline/rule-based modules).
+- 🎛️ **Priority Reordering:** Change the priority order of transliteration engines directly from the settings panel.
-- 🎹 **Keyboard & Click Navigation:**
-  - Arrow keys or number keys `1`–`5` to navigate and commit candidates.
-  - Direct mouse clicks on candidate rows.
+- 🎹 **Keyboard & Click Control:** Use arrow keys or numbers `1`–`5` to commit candidates, or click directly on candidate rows.
-  - Esc or navigating away with Left/Right arrows cancels composition safely.
-- 🔊 **Sound Feedback:** Select system sound effects (or "None") to notify you when Glotto is armed or disarmed.
+- 🔊 **Sound Feedback:** Audio alerts play when toggling Glotto on or off, with configurable sound options in Settings.
-- ⚙️ **Custom Shortcut:** Configure a global hotkey via KeyboardShortcuts to quickly toggle Glotto's arming state.
+- ⚙️ **Global Shortcut:** Customize the hotkey to quickly enable or disable phonetic typing.

 ---

-## How It Works Under the Hood
+## How It Works

-Glotto bypasses the complex macOS Input Method Kit infrastructure to remain lightweight and portable:
-1. **Accessibility Event Tap:** Uses a session-level global event tap (`.cgSessionEventTap`) that monitors keystrokes system-wide *only* when armed.
+1. **Accessibility Event Tap:** While armed, Glotto monitors keystrokes globally using a session-level event tap (`.cgSessionEventTap`).
-2. **Buffer Interception:** When you start typing Latin letters, Glotto swallows the keystrokes and routes them to its buffer.
-It queries the active transliteration providers in your priority order.
+2. **Buffer Interception:** Glotto swallows Latin keystrokes and appends them to a local buffer.
-3. **Cursor Tracking:** Utilizes the macOS Accessibility (AX) API to locate the text field's caret bounds and position the panel immediately below the insertion point.
-4. **Text Injection:** When a candidate is committed, Glotto performs a zero-length AX selection write (`kAXSelectedTextAttribute`) to insert the text, falling back to a clipboard-paste mechanism if the target application is non-AX compliant.
+3. **Data Fetching:** The buffer is sent to the active provider fallback chain (currently Google Input Tools) to fetch matching candidate suggestions.
+4. **Insertion:** When you select a candidate, Glotto erases the Latin text and injects the committed characters at your cursor via the Accessibility API (with copy/paste fallback for non-compliant apps).

 ---